alix-tz/escriptorium-documentation/docs/segment.md

 - [at region level](#region-segmentation): extracting and labeling the physical/logical structure of an image by identifying blocks of pixels.
 Each block is called a "region" or a "zone".
 The goal is to divide the document into meaningful regions that can be further processed or analyzed.
 This step is optional for transcription, but can be important for later post-processing tasks.

-Additionnally, [lines and regions are ordered](#reordering-lines): usually from top to bottom, but indents and multiple columns can cause surprising results.
+Additionally, [lines and regions are ordered](#reordering-lines): usually from top to bottom, but indents and multiple columns can cause surprising results.

 Regions are useful to logically organize the segments: lines can be [associated to a region](#associate-lines-to-a-regions) (meaning the lines are contained in the region and form a logical/physical group) or they can be "orphan lines".
 Likewise, regions can be empty, meaning they are not associated with any line.
 When lines are associated to a region, their reading order is calculated within a group of lines belonging to the same region.